Basics Of Wattage And Electricity

-Please make sure to never go beyond 80% usage of the power outlet, it can make the breakers go off and shutdown the rigs if they get too hot.
-If you have 1800 watts to use, do NOT go beyond 1500 watts of usage and to track how much your using use this Power Draw Tracker.
+Please make sure to never go beyond 80% usage of the power outlet, it can make the breakers go off and shut down the rigs if they get too hot.
+If you have 1800 watts to use, do NOT go beyond 1500 watts of usage, and to track how much you're using use this Power Draw Tracker.

-The Ratings refer to the efficiency of the powersupply, Titanium being most efficient meaning that less power will be lost when it is being moved around the wiring to your GPUs, and other parts.
-Using a 80 plus White PSU will only be 80% efficient therefore 20% power will be lost.
-With the Titanium it will be 90% used and only 10% lost with also the ability of it being more stable and reliable for long-term.
+The Ratings refer to the efficiency of the power supply, Titanium being the most efficient meaning that less power will be lost when it is being moved around the wiring to your GPUs, and other parts.
+Using an 80-plus White PSU will only be 80% efficient therefore 20% of power will be lost.
+With the Titanium it will be 90% used and only 10% lost with also the ability of it being more stable and reliable in the long-term.